legumeinfo/jekyll-theme-legumeinfo/README.md

 Note that the blog post's `layout` variable has the value `blog-post`.
 This defines a layout provided by the Legumeinfo Jekyll theme for blog posts, thus all blog posts should specify the `blog-post` layout.
 Similarly, the event's `layout` variable has the value `event` and the news item's `layout` variable has the value `news-item`.
-All events and news items should specify these layouts as well.
+All events and news items should specify these layouts as well; see the [layouts](#layouts) section for details..

 The most recent blog posts, events, and news items can be listed in cards on the right side of any page in a Jekyll site using the Legumeinfo Jekyll theme.
 These cards contain links to `blog/index.html`, `events/index.html`, and `news/index.html`, respectively.
-It is left to users of the theme to implement these pages.
+It is left to users of the theme to implement these pages, although default layouts are provided by the Legumeinfo Jekyll theme; see the [layouts](#layouts) section for details.
 See the [Configuration via Front Matter](#configuration-via-front-matter) section for details on how to enable the cards and see the [jekyll-starter-legumeinfo](https://github.com/legumeinfo/jekyll-starter-legumeinfo) repository for example implementations of the pages the cards link to.

 **[By default](https://jekyllrb.com/docs/upgrading/2-to-3/#future-posts) Jekyll doesn't generate static pages for posts whose date is after the date the site was built.